whoami15/Codeigniter-Google-Map-API/README.md

 # Codeigniter-Google-Map-API
 This will show how to plot Location on the Google Map.
-It can also plot multiple Location in the Google Map.
+It can also plot multiple Location in the Map.

 You need to have Google Map API and place it to libraries/Googlemaps.php